jdbs9514/To-do-testing/README.md

 ## To-do-testing

-the target of this project is to implement a automatic testing to know if your code is work.
+the target of this project is to implement an automatic testing to know if your code is work with jest.
 ## Description

 This is the first testing project with jest and simulated the html with jest-environment-jsdom to testing some many instance of the code.